Surgical Management of Women with Hypertension

 Editor: Abimbola O. Famuyide, MD

-Approximately 1 in 3 US adults have a diagnosis of systemic hypertension, and almost half of them have uncontrolled blood pressure.
+Approximately 1 in 3 adults in the United States have a diagnosis of systemic hypertension, and almost half of them have uncontrolled blood pressure.
 Hypertension is a risk factor for perioperative cardiovascular events including myocardial ischemia, infarction, and heart failure.
 Patients with uncontrolled hypertension are at risk for intraoperative exaggerated hemodynamic lability, in addition to exacerbation of pre-existing end organ damage.
 Induction of anesthesia triggers sympathetic activation that may raise systemic blood pressure (BP) by 20 to 30 mm Hg in normotensive patients, and up to 90 mm Hg in untreated patients.
 Prolonged anesthesia can lower BP due to direct inhibition by anesthetics and inhibition of sympathetic tone.
 Generally, hypertension is considered a minor risk factor and should not trigger postponement of surgery.
 Factors that may indicate the need to postpone surgery include systolic BP >180 mmHg, diastolic BP >110 mmHg, and non-treated underlying or associated comorbidities.

 Preoperative optimization includes evaluation and control of blood pressure.
 Evaluation should include determination of severity of hypertension, functional status, and assessment of other risk factors, such as diabetes, smoking, coronary artery disease, and target organ damage (e.g. left ventricular and renal dysfunction).
 Functional status is an important predictor of perioperative outcome and can guide further workup.
 It is often appropriate to proceed with surgery in highly functional asymptomatic patients without further cardiovascular testing.
 Cardiac studies such as pharmacologic stress testing can benefit patients with unknown or poor functional capacity.
 Poor functional capacity is defined as <4 metabolic equivalents (METs), consistent with inability to climb a flight of stairs.